17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 13. Candi Sukuh

 Today, you can visit the temple and walk between the shrines.
-It’s a wonderful place for pictures.
+It’s a spiritual and a bit mysterious place.

 14. Candi Cetho